gabriellm1/LSTM_Predicting_BloodGlucose/README.md

-# Using LSTM to predict Blood Glucose
+# Using Machine Learning to predict Blood Glucose

 ## Motivation